Worried about coronavirus I tried social distancing. Here's why it failed.

 But my housemates had seen some friends (though they answered my slightly-too-high-pitched questioning with reassurances they had all stayed 1.5 metres away) and I finished the week on 251.

-I wanted Valium.
-I wanted a liedown.
-I wanted to take up smoking again.
+Then I read this fact in the The New York Times: If everyone in the world stood 1.5 metres away from each other for two weeks, the hell we’re all going through would be over.

-Then I read in The New York Times that if everyone in the world stood 1.5 metres away from each other for two weeks, this would all be over.
+And I realised: Social distancing isn’t just going about our normal life and bumping elbows instead of kissing cheeks.

 And if we don’t act immediately, it could go on for months.